mgomez05/EngineeringChallenge/README.md

 ```

-Step 2.
+**Step 2**.
 Create a migration using `yarn prisma migrate dev` to add the new `MachineScore` table to the database

-Step 3.
+**Step 3**.
 Update the `GET /machine-health` endpoint to create a new `MachineScore` entry in the database for each machine score it calculates while executing the endpoint's logic

-Step 4.
+**Step 4**.
 Implement a new endpoint `GET machine-health/history/:machineId` endpoint which would return all the entries for a given machine in the `MachineScore` table as a JSON array, sorted by most recent using the `dateCreated` field

-Step 5.
+**Step 5**.
 Implement a `<HistoricalMachineScore>` component in the mobile app for displaying the history of a given machine

-Step 6.
+**Step 6**.
 Add a new tab to the mobile app that allows the user to select different machine ids from a `<Picker>` element, and then retrieve and display the machine scores for that machine in cronological order using the `GET machine-health/history/:machineId` endpoint and `<HistoricalMachineScore>` component mentioned earlier

 ### Part 4.
 Stretch Goals (Optional)